lamba92/bayesian-net-project/README.md

 ## Bayesian Networks

-A Bayesian Network is a **Directed Acyclic Graph** (**DAG**) that is an efficient and compact representation for a set of conditional independence assumptions about distributions.
-The directed graph tries to represent the Random Variables as nodes in a graph.
-These **nodes** represent the Random Variables and the **edges** represent the direct influence of one variable of one another.
+A Bayesian Network is a **Directed Acyclic Graph** (**DAG**), an efficient and compact representation for a set of conditional independence assumptions about distributions.
+Its **nodes** represent the Random Variables and the **edges** represent the direct dependence of one variable from one or more anothers.

-In general each Random Variable is associated with a **Conditional Probability Table**, also called as a **CPT**, that specifies the distribution over the values of the random variable associated with its parents.
+Each Random Variable is associated with a **Conditional Probability Table**, also called **CPT**.
-The CPT encodes the distribution of the variables and help in precisely determining the output of the variable.
+The CPT encodes the *distribution* of the Random Variables and helps in precisely determining the output of the Variable.

 A common task in a Bayesian Network is to **"summing out" the probability of a random variable** A given the joint probability distribution of A with other variables, this task is called **marginalization** of the variable A. It is possible to compute it with the formula: